 Unlike others taking forever to load, this DVD drive for Mac will be instantly recognized by your Mac and load your DVD disc without any hesitation.
 Certainly, you may need to install DVD playback software, such as CyberLink PowerDVD, to play commercial DVD movies.

 5. LG GP65NB60

-The LG GP65NB60 is a slim and lightweight external DVD writer, measuring only 0.6 inches thick and weighing just 0.3 pounds.
+The LG GP65NB60 is a slim and lightweight Mac external DVD player and writer, measuring only 0.6 inches thick and weighing just 0.3 pounds.
 This doesn't affect its feature in reading and writing CDs and DVDs on computers that lack an internal optical drive.

 Regardless of what operating system you're using, Windows PC or macOS, what disc formats you have, DVD-R/RW, DVD+R/RW, or DVD-RAM, it can perfectly work with any of them and run in an unreal fast speed, maximum write speed of 8x for DVD-R/+R and 24x for CD-R and maximum read speed of 8x for DVD-ROM and 24x for CD-ROM.
 Impressive, isn't it?

 Meanwhile, the LG GP65NB60 is very easy to use.
 Simply plug it into a USB port on your computer and start using it right away.
 There is no need to install any drivers or software to use the device for basic DVD and CD playback or burning functions.